Here are some tips on how to prepare yourself for a storm:

 - Clear debris from gutters and spouts.

-- Secure or bring outdoor furniture or other items inside. – The Halloween decorations will have to come inside!
+- Secure or bring outdoor furniture or other items inside. – All outside decorations will have to come inside!

 - Go shopping: nonperishable items such as canned food, granola bars, dried fruit, nuts, ready-to-eat cereal and snacks, crackers, and peanut butter are best.